KasiaMisirli/ticket-viewer/README.md

 ```
 ### 2. Start local host server:

-While inside the working directory:
+While inside the ticket-viewer working directory:
 ```
 ruby main.rb
 ```
-After starting the server, you need to check what channel is the app available on
+After starting the server, you need to check what port is the app available on
 eg. Listening on localhost:4567
-In above situation, you must type into your url below: http://localhost:4567/
+In above situation, you must type the following url in your browser: http://localhost:4567/

 ## Prerequisites(OS X)